 One thing you can be certain about when cold calling is you’ll very likely run into some sort of on each call.
 Objections are like mini stop signs in which the prospect will hold up to attempt to end the call.
 What you do and not do when getting an objection determines your level of sales effectiveness.

-When speaking with a prospect during a cold call and presented with an objection, your natural instinct is to try overcoming the objection and resolve it.
-An example would be to respond to an uninterested prospect by trying to make them to be interested.
+When speaking with a prospect during a cold call and presented with an objection, your natural instinct is to try to overcome the objection and resolve it.
+An example would be to respond to an uninterested prospect by trying to make them interested.
 The following are three reasons why it’s counterproductive to attempt to do this when cold calling for sales:

 Confrontational: When trying to overcome an objection and change a person’s position on something, it is easy to create a feeling of confrontation when not handled with skill.